Professor Rik Drummond-Brydson

 - Institute of Physics

-I am involved in teaching Nanoscience, Nanoengineering and Nanotechnology courses at both Undergraduate and Postgraduate levels, and help coordinate the interdisciplinary degree and MSc programmes in Nanotechnology.
+I am involved in teaching Nanoscience, Nanoengineering and Nanotechnology courses at both Undergraduate and Postgraduate levels.

-I also teach in the areas of Materials Characterisation and Crystallography.
-I have written a number of textbooks on Electron Microscopy as well as Nanoscience and Nanotechnology, and we annually run Microscopy Schools for the Royal Microscopical Society and Nanotechnology Summer Schools for the Smallpiece Trust.
+I also teach in the areas of Materials Processing, Materials Characterisation and Crystallography.
+I have written a number of textbooks on Electron Microscopy as well as Nanoscience and Nanotechnology, and we annually run Microscopy Schools for the Royal Microscopical Society and have previously run Nanotechnology Summer Schools for the Smallpiece Trust.

 Research groups and institutes